sheldonreddy/Shopping-Cart/README.md

 ## Introduction

 The Games Global Shopping Cart API is a powerful and secure RESTful API designed to provide seamless shopping cart management for users.
-It's built using ASP.NET Core and integrates with external services such as OAuth2 for user authentication and Amazon S3 for image storage.
-The API follows best practices to ensure security, performance, and maintainability.
+It's built using ASP.NET Core and follows best practices to ensure security, performance, and maintainability.

 ## API Specification

 The API features the following functionalities:

 1. **Authentication:**
-   - Users can log in and be authenticated using third-party OAuth2 services, such as Google.
+   - Users can log in and be authenticated.
+Upon a successful authentication a JWT Token is generated and returned to the user.
+This token must be passed in all the subsequent requests made by the user to get access to the API resources.

 2. **Shopping Cart Operations:**
    - The API provides endpoints to perform CRUD operations on shopping cart items.